Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Popup.md

 # Popup

-Popup is a common component that is used as a popup window.
-You can manage a popup button count, head title, and content area.
+Popup is a common component that is used as a Popup window.
+You can manage a Popup button count, head title, and content area.

-A popup can be created using property.
+A Popup can be created using property.

 ![PopupProperty](./media/PopupProperty.PNG)

 ## Create with property

-To create a popup using property, follow these steps:
+To create a Popup using property, follow these steps:

-1. Create popup using the default constructor:
+1. Create Popup using the default constructor:

     ```cs
     Popup popup = new Popup();
     ```

-2. Set the popup property:
+2. Set the Popup property:

     ```cs
     //set Popup property